-Inspire and inform learning about Tuia — Encounters 250February 27th, 2019
+Inspire and inform learning about Tuia — Encounters 250July 29th, 2019 By Samuel Beyer

 Tuia 250 is a great opportunity to engage students with learning about Aotearoa New Zealand's rich histories and ongoing development as a nation.
 This blog lists a range of quality teaching and learning resources to both inspire students' curiosity and inform their understanding about our nation's past and its development.

 This blog post was first published in February 2019.
 We've updated it to include new Ministry of Education resources.